Skip to main content

 Žganci

-Crumbly porridge made from buckwheat, corn, or wheat flour.
-Served as side dish with cracklings, sour milk, or mushroom sauce.
-Every region has variations - ajdovi žganci (buckwheat), koruzni žganci (corn).
+Crumbly porridge made from buckwheat, corn or wheat flour, served as a side with cracklings, sour milk or mushroom sauce.
+Each region has its own take, from ajdovi žganci made with buckwheat to koruzni žganci made with corn.

 Štruklji with Cottage Cheese